 There are some simpler issues for businesses to contend with, too.
 Google and Amazon, for example, are taking longer than expected to finalise their drone delivery systems — legislation aside — with considerations such as how they will operate in different weather conditions, battery life, unreliable location data and possibility of being intercepted needing to be addressed.

 Suppliers utilising their service will also need to make sure that their drones come with adequate and appropriate warnings to avoid any potential product liability issues that may arise from the operation of drones, while the issue of insurance still also has not been addressed, Charles Russell Speechlys warned.

 There have been some positive experiments in remote areas.
 After the 7.8 magnitude earthquake in Nepal in 2015, relief agencies used drones to help inform their strategy.
 In Rwanda, drones are delivering blood and vaccines to remote areas not easily reached otherwise.

 Innovators have only touched the surface of the potential uses for drones.
 Likewise, lawmakers will take time to fully understand their implications.

-As the industry inevitably progresses, businesses also cannot afford to keep their heads low, or they may just miss a flying opportunity.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+As the industry inevitably progresses, businesses also cannot afford to keep their heads low, or they may just miss a flying opportunity.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.